strayMat/causal-ml-course/slides/penalized_linear_models.typ

 #slide(title: "Takeaway on feature expansion")[

-  == Feature expansion increase the family of models
+  == Feature expansion increases the size of the model family

   - Linear model can underfit : when n_features small or the problem is not linearly separable.

   - Feature expansion is an easy way to capture non-linear relationships.

-  - Different feature expansions exists: polynomial, log, splines, embeddings, kernels, ...
+  - Many types of feature expansions: polynomial, log, splines, embeddings, kernels, ...
 ]
 #slide(title: [Encoding categorical features with LLM])[
   #grid(columns: (